Do you want to get a bird flu vaccine for China?

-As predicted by experts, the H7N9 Bird Flu strain has reappeared in China as the weather becomes colder each winter.
+The H7N9 Bird Flu strain has reappeared in China each year as the weather turns cold.

 According to Shu Yuelong, director of the Chinese National Influenza Center and the WHO Collaborating Center for Reference and Research on Influenza, this is the first influenza vaccine developed by Chinese scientists.